Educational attainment measures the highest level of formal schooling community members have completed.

 Why This Matters

-With respect to basic needs, individuals with higher education levels tend to be less prone to unemployment and have significantly higher lifetime earnings from income (OECD, 2011a).
-Consequently, individuals with higher education levels are in a much better position to provide for the basic needs of themselves and their families.
+Educational attainment is commonly used as a proxy measure for the skills available in the population and the labour force (OECD, 2011b).
+People with higher education levels also tend to be less prone to unemployment and have significantly higher lifetime earnings from income (OECD, 2011a).
+Consequently, individuals with higher education levels are in a much better position to provide for themselves and their families.

 Educational attainment also links to health.
-Social determinants of health research indicates that educational attainment contributes to longer and healthier lives (Ross & Wu, 1996; Lleras-Muney, 2005).
+Social determinants of health research indicates that higher levels of education contribute to longer and healthier lives (Ross & Wu, 1996; Lleras-Muney, 2005).
 Part of this relationship links to behaviours associated with higher education: “The well-educated are less likely to smoke, are more likely to exercise, to get health check-ups, and to drink moderately” (Ross & Woo, 1995).

 Measurement and Limitations